Luk13Mad/dnasr/README.md

 This was part of my master thesis.
 The hoped results were not achieved but i thought it was a neat concept.

 ### Why is there an early exit option?
 The SHAZAM finger prints are not very useful for further processing outside the SHAZAM environment.
-But the entropy information may be used further. **Following up on this soon**
+But the entropy information may be used further.
+[Demonstration](https://github.com/Luk13Mad/dnasr_demo)

 ## Performance
 The data used for the figure can be found in this repository.